 Remove fries from oil and drain on paper towels.
 Salt immediately.

 To serve, place blackened grouper on the bottom bun.
 Add a squeeze of lemon juice.
 Top with the homemade cole slaw.
 Serve with a side of fries.
-You have just created the most perfect Fish and Chips!
+You have just created the most perfect Fish and Chips as a Blackened Grouper Sandwich!
 ENJOY!